 Animal welfare for youth: Part 7 – Evaluating animal welfare scenarios

-This new series will explore basic concepts of animal welfare and why it is important for 4-H youth involved in animal projects to understand this subject.
+This series will explore basic concepts of animal welfare and why 4-H youth involved in animal projects should understand this subject.

 Using the Three Circles Model, how would you assess the welfare of these cats?

-1. Basic Health and Functioning: Both cats receive a balanced diet that meets their nutritional needs, have unlimited access to fresh water, and see a veterinarian regularly.
-These are important actions to make sure the cats remain healthy and improve this aspect of their welfare.
+Both cats receive a balanced diet that meets their nutritional needs, have unlimited access to fresh water, and see a veterinarian regularly.
+These are important actions to make sure the cats remain healthy and is a positive for this aspect of their welfare.
 One problem area is the minor injuries the cats incur as a result of fighting, which could impair their health if wounds are not treated or become infected.
 In addition, the cats are not allowed outside.
 This helps to minimize the risk of acquiring parasites from wild animals and/or aggressive interactions from other animals.
 However, this could limit the expression of some hunting behaviors.

-3. Affective States: The cats seek out human interaction and affection, helping to improve their welfare.
-They also have easy access to food and water, thus they do not have to search for these necessities.
+The cats seek out human interaction and affection, helping to improve their welfare.
+They also have easy access to food and water; thus, they do not have to search for these necessities.
 However, the fighting between the cats may be stressful if one cat is always being targeted by the other.
 The lack of high places or a scratching post could also be stressful for these cats, impairing their welfare.

 A 4-H youth is raising three female market hogs to show at a fair in central Michigan.
-The pigs are kept in an outside pen with a packed-dirt floor, one feeding trough, a single waterline with one nipple drinker, and shade covering 40 percent of the pen, which could make it difficult for all the pigs to have shade at the same time.
+The pigs are kept in an outside pen with a packed-dirt floor, one feeding trough, a single waterline with one nipple drinker, and shade covering 40 percent of the pen.
 The hogs are fed commercial feed once a day.
-Due to this group feeding method, the hogs sometimes fight for position at the trough, with one animal dominant over the other two.
+Due to this group feeding method, the hogs sometimes fight for position at the trough, as one animal is dominant over the other two.
 The dominant pig guards the trough and does not allow the other two pigs to eat as much of their daily ration.
 Since the pigs are just fed this balanced ration, they sometimes exhibit abnormal oral behaviors, such as chewing on the bars of their pen or sham chewing.
 Sham chewing is when a pig sits and chomps with nothing in its mouth; it looks similar to a cow chewing cud.
 The pen is cleaned daily.
-The youth works with the hogs three times per week for 30-60 minutes per pig so the animals are accustomed to handling in the show ring.
+The youth works with the hogs three times per week for 30-60 minutes per pig, so the animals are accustomed to handling in the show ring.
 Veterinary visits are scheduled as needed.